-Within the classroom itself, you may become conscious of some students not mixing well or integrating.
+Within the classroom itself, virtual or face-to-face, you may become conscious of some students not mixing well or integrating.
 There are many ways that you can deal with this - and everybody has their own preferred options.

-If you are concerned about a student, get in touch with us in Student Support & Development (Tel: Glasnevin Campus - 700-7165 /St Patrick's Campus - 884-2004 / student.support@dcu.ie) and we will work with you to see how we can best help the student.
+If you are concerned about a student, get in touch with us in Student Support & Development (Tel: Glasnevin Campus - 700 7165 /St Patrick's Campus - 700 9018 / student.support@dcu.ie) and we will work with you to see how we can best help the student.
 We offer various interventions and workshops to help students build confidence in themselves and develop networks more easily.